treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
+      --allow-empty-commit   allow empty commit (revert without changes)
   -h, --help                 help for revert
   -m, --parent-number int    the parent number (starting from 1) of the mainline.
 The revert will reverse the change relative to the specified parent.
   -y, --yes                  Automatically say yes to all confirmations
 ```